-We're very excited to host our annual hashtag project for its second year!
+We're very excited to host our annual hashtag project for its third year!
 We hope you'll join us on social media and post your mending projects and stories using #marchisformending.

 Everyone who posts using the hashtag will be entered to win a prize pack of mending-related goodies at the end of the month!
 Read a little more about our inspiration for the project below.

 Mending is an incredibly powerful, peaceful, and useful practice.
 These days we are bombarded by trends from the world of fast fashion, but at a terrifyingly high cost: A cotton t-shirt requires roughly 700 gallons of water to produce, the production of polyester emits roughly 1.5 trillion pounds of greenhouse gases annually, and on the consumer side, one garbage truck full of textiles is thrown into the dump per second.
 Every.
 Single.
 Day.

 So it's clear that even if many of us are turning to sewing or knitting our own quality pieces to try and escape the overwhelming cycle of clothing industry waste, or at the very least being as conscious as possible about the sustainability of the supply chains of clothing we buy, it's simply not enough.
 I like the way Celine Semaan Vernon puts it into perspective in her article, "Understanding Sustainability Means Talking About Colonialism":